rajeshsawant98/sahana-backend/docs/api/users.md

 ## Integration with Other APIs

 User information is included in:

 - Event responses (creator information)
 - RSVP lists (attendee information)
 - Event creation/updates (ownership validation)
+- **Friends system** (friend profiles and search results)

+### Friend System Integration

+Users can connect with each other through the Friends API:

+- **Search Users**: Find other users by name or email to send friend requests
+- **Friend Requests**: Send, accept, reject, and cancel friend requests
+- **Friends List**: View and manage connections with other users
+- **Profile Sharing**: Friend profiles include public user information

+See the [Friends API documentation](./friends.md) for detailed information about the friend system endpoints.

+### Social Features

+When users have friends, additional social features become available:

+- **Mutual Friends**: See common connections between users
+- **Friend Events**: View events created or attended by friends
+- **Social Discovery**: Enhanced event recommendations based on friend activity
+- **Group Formation**: Create events with friend groups